The West Villages – a huge Project!

 West Villages News

-The Atlanta Braves Spring Training will build a stadium for professional baseball.
+- The Atlanta Braves Spring Training will build a stadium for professional baseball.
 The stadium will also provide our community with a unique venue for events such as concerts, antique car shows, fundraisers, festivals and more.
+They just broke ground and plan to open in spring 2019 with there the first season here.

-and small dogs, doggie chill zone, covered pavilion, walking trails, playground equipment, rest rooms and area for bird watching.
-Renaissance Residents will have a direct access to the park from their neighborhood.
+and small dogs, doggie chill zone, covered pavilion, walking trails, playground equipment, restrooms and an area for bird watching.
+Renaissance Residents will have direct access to the park from their neighborhood.

-The next communities is the Oasis with approximately 136 homes.
-The homes will have tile roofs, three car garages, outdoor living spaces, open floor plans with the latest features and upgrades available, and they will range in size from about 2,100 sf to over 4,000 sf under air.
+- The next neighborhood is the Oasis at West Villages with approximately 136 homes planned.
+The homes will have tile roofs, three car garages, outdoor living spaces, open floor plans with the latest features and upgrades available, and they will range in size from about 2,100 to over 4,000 SF under air.
+See them here now!

-The West Villages, a 10,000-acre improvement district, is going to be huge!
-Yes, very huge indeed.
+The West Villages is a vibrant new planned town of 12,000-acres located between Venice and North Port.
+It is going to be huge!
+Yes, very vast indeed.
 North Port always wanted to expand west of the River – the Myakka River – but they never got the chance.
 Now the time is right.

-North Port’s image was always that of a lower class, cheaper housing community.
-The City has always wanted to escape that corner and boost this „middle class/upper middle class“ appeal.
+North Port’s image always had more affordable housing choices.
+The City had the vision to escape that corner and boost this „middle class/upper middle class“ appeal.
 But there were only small local builders who could not make a significant impact.

-Basically “out of the blue” comes help.
-Mattamy Homes, a successful Canadian home builder, will make this dream come true.
+Mainly “out of the blue” comes help.
+Mattamy Homes, a successful and large Canadian home builder, will make this dream come true.
 North Port will finally get more expensive homes and a city center.
 Thanks to the Canadians, “ey.”
 Do they really say that?

 The Mattamy Homes people looked around and found “some money” in their petty cash.
 They decided to do something big with it – really BIG.
 For a little under $87 million, Canada’s largest builder bought 75% of the former Thomas Ranch.